ale627/ale627.github.io/trading.md

 ## How options work
 Options are frequently traded "naked" or without owning the underlying.

+An option's strike is the price you can execute the option at:
+- A call option is OTM (out-of-the-money) if the underlying > strike.
+- A call option is ATM (at-the-money) if the underlying = strike.
+- A call option is ITM (in-the-money) if the underlying < strike.

 Risk is premium paid.
 Premium is based on the underlying price relative to the contract strike, the underlying volatility, and the contract's time to expiration.

+Therefore, as opposed to equities where you only lose money if price goes against you, an option buyer loses money (premium decreases) if:
+1. Price goes against you
+2. Volatility decreases
+3. Time decays

+As a result of those factors, specific types of moves are suited to option buyers.
+**Look for fast directional moves as early as possible without decreasing odds.**  Price goes with you and volatility increases, while time decays only slightly.

+How does this work across trade styles?
-An aggressive scalp setup is an out-of-the-money weekly option.
-This position is cheap because the stock needs to move a lot in a little time (low probability).
+- An aggressive scalp setup ("Lotto") is an out-of-the-money weekly option.
+This position is low probability because the stock needs to move a lot in a little time.
+Therefore the option is cheap.
-A conservative swing setup is an in-the-money LEAP option.
-This position is expensive because the stock has wiggle room and lots of time (high probability).
+- A conservative swing setup ("LEAP") is an in-the-money long-term option.
+This position is high probability because the stock has wiggle room and lots of time.
+Therefore the option is expensive.

+There's no free lunch - Trades that have a high probability of working have a low payout, and trades that have a low probability of working have a high payout.

-The advantage of options is the ability to specifically express your view in the market.
+The advantage of options is the ability to specifically express your level of certainty of a given price move in a given time.

+(Options on equities are not bought to directly take advantage of volatility increases.
+This can be accomplished by going long the volatility index (VIX) through ETFs such as 1x `$VXX` and 3x `$UVXY`.)

 ### Advantage of option over stock
 Say you think $AAPL is going to go up from $150 to $160 during the special event this week.
 This idea can be traded with a stock, or with an option.